appuio/ops-techlab/labs/12_access_environment.md

-## Lab 1.2: How to access the lab environment
+## Lab 1.2: How to Access the Lab Environment

 In the following labs, we are going to use `user[X]` as a placeholder for the user id that was assigned to you.